 Contacts are key for any journalist, and the SJA tries to help foster good relations between our members and colleagues, together with press officers of the major sports federations, sponsors and event organisers.

 These may take the form of sporting lunches, with key figures from international and domestic sport, international media receptions for visiting colleagues from overseas here in Britain for a major sporting event, as we did in 2012 for the London Olympics, for the 2014 Commonwealth Games in Glasgow, and in 2015 for the Rugby World Cup.

 The Sports Journalists’ Association also stages days when members can socialise at county cricket matches and racecourses.
-In May 2016, we will be staging a Race Day at York for the third year, sponsored by Ladbrokes, offering a full day’s corporate hospitality at the Knavesmire for one of the top meetings of the flat season to our members and their guests.
+In May 2017, we will be staging a Race Day at York for the fourth year, sponsored by Ladbrokes, offering a full day’s corporate hospitality at the Knavesmire for one of the top meetings of the flat season to our members and their guests.

-Or they might meet up at the occasional Sporting Question Time events which we stage, as we did in 2015 at the House of Commons with the Minister for Sport and her repsective shadows from the other major Westminster parties.
+Or they might meet up at the occasional Sporting Question Time events which we stage, as we did in 2015 at the House of Commons with the Minister for Sport and her respective shadows from the other major Westminster parties.
 We have also staged a diversity forum in 2016, which was well attended.